Disentangled Representation Learning for Parametric Partial Differential Equations: Conclusion

-\begin{ack} L. Zhang would like to acknowledge support by the AFOSR grant FA9550-22-1-0197.
-Y. Yu would like to acknowledge the support by the National Science Foundation under award DMS-2436624 and the support from the National Institute of Health under award 1R01GM157589-01.
-Portions of this research were conducted on Lehigh University's Research Computing infrastructure partially supported by NSF Award 2019035. \end{ack}
+L. Zhang was partially funded by the NSF grant DMS 2436624.
+Y. Yu would like to acknowledge the support by the National Institute of Health under award 1R01GM157589-01.
+Portions of this research were conducted on Lehigh University's Research Computing infrastructure, partially supported by NSF Award 2019035.